-But again, a great deal of pursuers simply do not consider this wisdom and attempt to put all their time and energy in doing things their own way.
+But again, a lot of pursuers simply do not consider this wisdom and attempt to put all their time and energy into doing things their own way.

 I need you to understand just how tragic this approach is.

 A person would like to start a business selling branded T-shirts.
-The person is mostly aware of what they typically think a T-shirt business needs… most likely a printing machine… stock t-shirts, and a market to provide these t-shirts to.
+The person is most aware of what they typically think a T-shirt business needs… most likely a printing machine… stock t-shirts, and a market to provide these t-shirts too.

 Confident in the possible existing demand for the T-shirts in his/her market, this person goes to work printing and selling T-shirts.